-About half of Sustainability Professionals are employed in private industry, while half are employed at government and not-for-profit organizations.
+About half of Sustainability Professionals are employed in private industry, while the other half are employed by governments and non-profit organizations.

-The top employers of Sustainability Professionals are governments (employing 27% of sustainability professionals), research institutions and not-for-profits (24%), large companies in manufacturing, oil & gas, mining, forestry and utilities (10%) and businesses in retail, finance, and insurance (10%).
+The top employers of Sustainability Professionals are governments (employing 27% of sustainability professionals), research institutions and non-profit organizations (24%), large companies in manufacturing, oil & gas, mining, forestry and utilities (10%) and businesses in retail, finance, and insurance (10%).

 How much is the Average Starting Salary?